 If the Provider is unable to obtain written authority, they should inform the individual that they may wish to make a request under the Freedom of Information Act 1982 (FOI Act).
-Requests under the FOI Act should be directed the Department's Freedom of Information Team at FOI@dese.gov.au.
+Requests under the FOI Act should be directed to the Department via FOI@dewr.gov.au.

-3.8.1.
+3.9.1.
 Freedom of Information requests

 Under the Deeds, Providers are required to assist the Department in processing requests under the FOI Act by providing Records (digital or physical) in their possession that are relevant to a request.

 An individual seeking to access documents containing their personal information may submit a request for access under either the Privacy Act or the FOI Act.
 However, where the document being sought does not contain their personal information, access is not available under the Privacy Act as the Privacy Act only applies to personal information.

-Requests under the FOI Act should be directed the Department's Freedom of Information Team at FOI@dese.gov.au.
+Requests under the FOI Act should be directed to the Department via FOI@dewr.gov.au.

-3.9.
+3.10.
 Use and disclosure of Protected Information